 Keep in mind that, if you are intending to move the child, then in our view you have an obligation to notify the other parent ahead of time that you’re planning to make the move.
 That allows them to take legal action if needed to have the court address the move.

 Note that, while a divorce or paternity matter is pending, there are automatic temporary restraining orders that preclude either parent to move a child out of the county in which the case is located without the written consent of the other parent.
 Therefore, if you’re in the middle of litigation and you decide you want to move the geographic residence of the child, then you can’t do it unless you get a court order.

-That is different if your paternity or divorce matter is over or if it’s been completed and now you want to change the geographic area of the child and, let’s say, you have primary custody.
-Even in such a case, the order the court made in your case will typically have a provision that provides that neither parent can change the resident or relocate a child without giving notice to the other parent of their intention to do so.
+This is different if your paternity or divorce matter is over, you have primary custody of the child, and now you want to change the geographic area of the child.
+Even in such a case, the court order will typically have a provision that neither parent can change the residency or relocate a child without giving notice to the other parent of their intention to do so.